nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 <br>

 ### 2.7.
 Saving The Data
-Plannit data is saved in the hard disk automatically after any command that changes the data.
+Your data is saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 <br>

 ### 2.8.
 Loading The Data
 If saved data exists, data is automatically loaded when the program starts.
 There is no need to load manually.

 <br>

 ### 2.9.
 Editing The Data File
-Plannit data is saved as a `JSON` file `[JAR file location]/data/plannit.json`.
+Your data is saved as a `JSON` file `[JAR file location]/data/plannit.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**